Love Will Never Do (Without You): Background and recording

 "Love Will Never Do (Without You)" was written and produced by Jimmy Jam (left) and Terry Lewis (right).

 Following the critical and commercial breakthrough of her third studio album Control (1986), Janet Jackson became motivated to take a larger role in the creative process of its follow-up.
 According to music journalist Fred Bronson, A&M Records wanted the singer to record an album similar to Control, something she strongly opposed.
 She wanted to do something "that I really believed in and that I really felt strong about".
-For Janet Jackson's Rhythm Nation 1814 (1989), her fourth studio album, she collaborated with songwriting and production team Jimmy Jam and Terry Lewis —with whom she'd worked on Control.
+For Janet Jackson's Rhythm Nation 1814 (1989), her fourth studio album, she collaborated with songwriting and production team Jimmy Jam and Terry Lewis —with whom she had worked on Control.
 Rhythm Nation 1814 focused mostly on social issues —racism, poverty, and substance abuse— in addition to themes of romance.

 "Love Will Never Do (Without You)" was written by Jam and Lewis, whilst production was in charge of the duo and Jackson.
 Originally conceived as a duet with a male singer, Jam thought of artists he and Lewis had worked with at the time ―Prince, Johnny Gill, Ralph Tresvant― but nothing was ever concreted.
 One of the first songs recorded for Rhythm Nation 1814, sessions took place at the duo's Flyte Tyme Studios in Minneapolis, Minnesota, in late 1988.
 It was recorded using an SP-1200 drum machine, popular at the time in the hip-hop genre, and an Ensoniq Mirage keyboard.
 In Bronson's The Billboard Book of Number 1 Hts, Jam explained that Jackson provided most background vocals, which were recorded first.
 This was done to strengthen her own voice, and so that she would become familiar with the song.
 The lead vocals came afterwards. "[She] couldn't wait to sing the lead. [...]
 You can hear that excitement all over [the song]", recalled Jam.
 The duo tried out different approaches when recording.
 Jam told Jackson to sing the first verse, "low like some guy would".
 They liked how this sounded, and kept it on the final version.